-To provide data protection, Cloud App Security gives you visibility into all the files from your connected apps.
-After you connect Cloud App Security to an app using the App connector, Cloud App Security scans all the files, for example all the files stored in OneDrive and Salesforce.
-Then, Cloud App Security rescans each file every time it’s modified – the modification can be to content, metadata or sharing permissions.
+To provide data protection, Microsoft Cloud App Security gives you visibility into all the files from your connected apps.
+After you connect Microsoft Cloud App Security to an app using the App connector, Microsoft Cloud App Security scans all the files, for example all the files stored in OneDrive and Salesforce.
+Then, Cloud App Security rescans each file every time it's modified – the modification can be to content, metadata, or sharing permissions.
 Scanning times depend on the number of files stored in your app.
 You can also use the Files page to filter files to investigate what kind of data is saved in your cloud apps.

 The basic filter provides you with great tools to get started filtering your files.

 To drill down into more specific files, you can expand the basic filter by clicking Advanced.

 Cloud App Security can monitor any file type based on more than 20 metadata filters (for example, access level, file type).